 Every case begins with a detailed client meeting.
 In this meeting we learn about the facts that brought the client to see us.
 We exhaust the client’s knowledge of the incident and the product or procedure involved.
 In this initial meeting, we also begin to understand the depth of the client’s loss and lay the groundwork for gaining a more detailed understanding of the legal damages.

-Within the first month of the initial client meeting, we conduct an aggressive pre-suit investigation.
-We interview all key fact witnesses, and when appropriate take sworn statements.
+Within the 60 days of the initial client meeting, we conduct an aggressive pre-suit investigation.
+We interview all available key fact witnesses, and when appropriate, take sworn statements.
 Many times, we hire liability and damage experts to help in the evaluation and analysis of the case.

-We are generally ready to file the lawsuit within 45 days, if not sooner.
-By that time we have key witness positions solidified, experts hired and the case 90% ready to try.
-Now we’re ready to prepare the lawsuit and detailed written discovery questions.
+We are generally ready to file the lawsuit within 90 days, if not sooner.
+By that time we have gathered documents and interviewed witnesses.
+We have also vetted the case with experts.
+Now we’re ready to prepare the lawsuit, and send detailed written discovery questions.

 An early and aggressive discovery plan involves filling in the gaps we could not close during pre-suit discovery.
 By relentlessly pursuing damaging documents and testimony at the onset, we are better able to resolve the case early on by settlement or trial.
 This allows our clients to put closure to a devastating portion of their lives, while also providing financial support as quickly as possible.
 Generally, the defendants have 60 days from the time we file the lawsuit to answer written questions and provide documents.
 The following few months are consumed with taking depositions (sworn statements) from witnesses and the opposing parties.